 In my own experience, this is rather unfortunate, because you may end up with multiple .ini files at multiple places rather easily.
-Since MAME then considers all these .ini files in a certain row, you may be lost in chaos.
-Right now, I actually prefer having all .ini files in the MAME directory called ini, thus I reduce this line as follows:
+Since MAME then considers all these .ini files in a certain order, you may be lost in chaos.
+Right now, I actually prefer having all .ini files in the MAME sub-directory called ini, thus I reduce this line as follows:

 This means of course that you have to move the three .ini files created in the first step into the ini subdirectory.
 As long as you do not forget about the ini directory when moving to a new MAME version, this is probably easiest to handle, and the /Library/Application Support directory stays clean of MAME config files.Step 3 - Start MEWUI (the right way)

 Open Terminal and switch to your MAME working directory (easiest way: type 'cd' and then drag the mame directory from the Finder into the Terminal -> press Return in the Terminal window)

 Warning: starting mame64 with double-click works, but you are not in the MAME working directory, so a lot just does not work -> start via Terminal as explained here.
 So you must be in the MAME working directory!

 Step 4 - Configuration of shaders in a text editor